EconomicsObservatory/courses/README.md

 | [**API**](https://github.com/EconomicsObservatory/api)
 |

 Welcome to our interactive data masterclass.
-At the **Economics Observatory** we believe that the future of effective science communication is a blend of data and text.
+At the **Economics Observatory (ECO)** we believe that the future of effective science communication is a blend of data and text.
 Dashboards without context are too cluttered and text without explanatory graphics is difficult to grasp.
-Therefore, we have partnered with educators from leading institutions across teh country to be able to offer masterclasses in [Writing](/writing) and [Data](/data).

-In our day-to-day work the **Economics Observatory**, we use data to amplify and distil the messages of our articles.
+In our day-to-day work at ECO, we use data to amplify and distil the messages of our articles.
 Making charts clear and eye-catching, while also ensuring that the underlying data are transparent and replicable, is critical to what we do.
 This masterclass is designed to capture and share that workflow.

 ## 🏔️ Scope

 Our data visualisation masterclass will take you from a being complete beginner to someone capable of designing and building stunning charts using cutting-edge tools, connected to live data.
-The course is designed to highlight the advantages and some caveats of using data visualisation as the main channel for communicating (economic) information to a wide and diverse audience.
-It will also introduce some of our guiding principles on visualisation, focusing on transparency and how to select appropriate tools and methods for different datasets and contexts.
+The course is designed to highlight the advantages and some caveats of using data visualisation for communicating information to a wide and diverse audience.
+It will also introduce some of our guiding principles for displaying data, focusing on transparency and how to select appropriate tools and methods for different datasets and contexts.

 Throughout the course, we will offer and support 3 routes up the data mountain:

-  - **🥾 Hiker** - best suited for those who have created some nicer-looking charts before, trialing various tools, but didn't really approach the subject in a structured way.
+  - **🥾 Hiker** - the gentlest route, for those with no coding experience who simply want to build some nice-looking charts in a modern way.
-  - **👟 Trail runner** - best suited for those who can cruise through basic functions such as setting up coding environments and we can focus on the visualisation part straight away
+  - **👟 Trail runner** - - slightly more stretching, for those who find the hike quick to complete and would like to build on their visualisation skills.
-  - **🗻 Mountaineer** - best suited for those who have spent a bivouac debugging data scraper running overnight
+  - **🗻 Mountaineer** - - harder but rewarding. for participants who would like a taste of cutting-edge tools and techniques.

 You will gain the skills and tools needed to create excellent charts.
-The course will also signpost additional resources to develop the ideas further, allowing participants to gain confidence in their own abilities and teach others.
-The latter stages of the course will delve deeper into the current information representation and science communication theory, exploring more advanced data visualisation methods.
+The course will also signpost additional resources to develop the ideas further, allowing you to gain confidence in your own abilities and even teach others.
+The latter stages of the course will delve deeper into the theory, exploring more advanced methods for data access and visualisation.

 ## Pre-requisites
 No prior coding experience is required.
 However, participants’ laptops will need to be set up to allow: